FudaWiki/fudawiki-files/hanafuda/games/wolnamppong.md

 The game can technically be played by 2 to 16 players, although it is best played with 4 to 8 players.

 # The Cards
-All 48 cards of a Hanafuda deck is used.
+All 48 cards of a Hanafuda deck are used.

 > You must be familiar with the [Korean month sequence](/en/hanafuda/suits#arrangement-of-suits) to play the game.
 {.is-warning}